Shrewsbury Canal: Decline

 In 1870, a plan to reduce the costs of maintaining the Trench incline resulted in the company leasing Lubstree wharf from the third Duke of Sutherland.
 A new railway was built from the wharf to the Lilleshall Company works, and a wharfage charge of one halfpenny per ton for coal and other merchandise was agreed.
 The Shropshire Union set aside 30 boats to cope with the traffic, and in 1878 tolls for iron ore from Ellesmere Port to Lubstree were reduced, but by 1880, the only traffic on the Humber Arm was fluxing stone.
 In order to improve its use, the Shropshire Union agreed rates for carrying 300 to 400 tons of limestone and 100 to 150 tons of iron ore per week, and these measures were successful, as a further railway siding was built when the lease was renewed in 1891, and it was renewed for a further 14 years in 1905.
 Longdon-on-Tern Aqueduct was in a poor state of repair by 1899, when the company looked at closing the canal from Eyton to Shrewsbury, but the legal difficulties of a railway company closing a canal meant that it stayed open.

 In its later years, the Trench incline had only carried grain upwards to Donnington Wood mill, and the incline was closed on 31 August 1921.
 In 1922, the London, Midland and Scottish Railway (LMS) took over the canal and the basin in Shrewsbury was closed.
 This action saved the cost of replacing the swing bridge at the basin entrance.
 Traffic on the Humber Arm ended in 1922, when the fifth Duke of Sutherland closed the wharf and the railway line to Lilleshall.
 No traffic used the canal to Shrewsbury after 1936, and a further section beyond Comet bridge was abandoned in 1939.
 Small volumes of coal were still reaching Longdon in 1939, and just 100 tons per year were recorded on the Newport Branch in 1943.
-The LMS finally abandoned the canal network in 1944, when they obtained an Act of Abandonment.
-The Shrewsbury Canal was just a small part of the 175 mi abandoned under the 1944 Act.
+The LMS finally abandoned the canal network in 1944, when they obtained an act of Parliament allowing that.
+The Shrewsbury Canal was just a small part of the 175 mi abandoned under the 1944 act.
 Following the transfer of responsibility for the canal network to British Waterways in 1963, much of the route of the canal was sold to local landowners.